Best Taylor Acoustic Guitar (Our Top Pick)

-In this article we're rounding up the best Taylor guitars that we've used and tested first-hand.
+In this article we're rounding up the best Taylor guitars for the money that we've used and tested first-hand.
 We're also recommending Taylor guitars for a variety of different price ranges and situations.
 If you've settled on the Taylor brand, this guide will help you figure out which particular Taylor acoustic is going to be your best option.

-How We Chose the Best Taylor Guitars
+How We Chose the Best Taylors Guitars for the Money

 We try to make sure that we've either had first or second-hand experience with all the guitars we recommend.
 This means we recommend a more limited range of guitars, but those recommendations are more grounded in real life experience.